graphql-nexus/nexus/docs/api-reference.md

 const schema = makeSchema({
   types: [
     /*
-      All GQLiteral / GraphQLJS types should be provided here.
+      All GraphQLiteral / GraphQLJS types should be provided here.
     */
   ],
 });